mmarsh/tictactoe/README.md

 Tic Tac Toe
 ====================

-js implementation of a basic game tree for tic tac toe, as well as a min max algorithm to select the right move for the ai to perform.
+js implementation of a basic [game tree](http://en.wikipedia.org/wiki/Game_tree) for tic tac toe, as well as a [minimax algorithm](http://en.wikipedia.org/wiki/Minimax) to select the right move for the ai to perform.

-Also contains a simple ui as a proof of concept
+Also contains a simple ui as a proof of concept.

 Startup
 --------------------